-I usually start on the pita chips first because they take a little longer.
+It’s best to start on the pita chips first because they take a little longer.
 Preheat the oven to 350°F and get out a cookie sheet.
-I like to lay a sheet of foil over it so I don’t have to wash it later.
 Get a package of pita bread, or pocket bread it’s sometimes called, and cut the rounds into eight wedges.
 You can stack them up to do it quicker, just keep it to about 4 or less at a time.
-Otherwise it could get dangerous.
-Going to the emergency room will not save you time in the kitchen.
-Now, lay the wedges in a single layer on the cookie sheet, keeping just a little space between each one.
-You’ll have to do it batches, so that’s why I start on this first.
+Lay the wedges in a single layer on the cookie sheet, keeping just a little space between each one.
+You’ll have to do it batches, so that’s why we start on this first.
 Pop the sheet in the oven for 15 to 20 minutes.
 Test them for crispness.
 Don’t leave them in too long, they become so hard you can’t bite through them.
 Take them out just when they start to get stiff.
 Let them cool and then put them into an airtight container.
 I like a zipper storage bag.

 While those are in the oven, get the hummus ingredients together.